2. Olive oil is the foundation of Italian food

 - Anelli: Tiny ring-shaped pasta often mistaken for mini donuts

-5. Italian cuisine inspired the world’s first cookbook
+5. Italian cuisine inspired one of the world’s first printed cookbooks

 Old Italian cookbook

-Italy is the birthplace of the first cookbook, written in 1474 by Bartolomeo Sacchi, known as il Platina.
-Sacchi was an Italian Renaissance era polymath, humanist and gastronomist.
+Italy produced the world’s first printed cookbook, De honesta voluptate et valetudine (On Right Pleasure and Good Health), published in Venice in 1475.
+The book was written by Bartolomeo Platina, an Italian Renaissance era polymath, humanist and gastronomist.
 He was the world’s first food nerd and recorded the first official list of fun facts about Italian food.

 Initially a soldier, Sacchi later gained patronage from the Gonzaga family of Mantua of Lombardy in Northern Italy.
-His cookbook disseminated Roman ideas about Italian food and fine dining throughout Western Europe.
+Platina’s cookbook compiled Roman and medieval Italian culinary traditions, helping to spread Italian fine dining concepts across Europe.
+It marked the first time a cookbook was mass-produced using the printing press, making Italian cuisine more widely accessible.

 6. An authentic Italian breakfast consists of milky coffee and some bread or pastry